What documents do I need to get started (high school diploma, GED, college transcript)?

 Yes, students are eligible to receive credit for prior learning experiences outside of the classroom.
-Students can request a College Level Examination Program (CLEP) test, a Challenge Exam, or a Portfolio Assessment.
+Credit for prior learning options include: the College Level Examination Program (CLEP), Challenge Exams, Internships or Portfolio Assessment.

 Our school recognizes 15 approved CLEP credits at the American Council on Education (ACE)- recommended level.
 Each CLEP examination is equivalent to one three-credit course.
 CLEP credits are recorded on the academic transcript as transfer credits and are not calculated in the cumulative GPA.
 More information can be found on the website: https://clep.collegeboard.org/started.